 In this course, we consider the collaborative nature of filmmaking and how its various crafts combine to tell stories with perhaps the greatest mass appeal of any artistic medium.
 We explore dramatic narrative structure, mise-en-scène, cinematography, editing and film genres as they have been used and advanced in the history of cinema.
 In addition to regular class meetings, attendance at weekly film showings is required.
 This course includes an introduction to film production in which students are expected to write, direct and film short projects in collaboration with their classmates.
 This course is ideal for first-year students and is required for the major.
 No prerequisite.
 Generally offered once a year.

 This course explores what is particular about writing for the screen.
 Through weekly writing assignments, students examine the form and structure of the three-act feature film.
 Each student works toward an outline of a feature screenplay and writes the first 30 pages.
 This is a workshop course, so students must always be prepared and ready to participate.
-This counts toward the production and screenwriting requirements for the major.
+This counts toward the screenwriting requirement for the major.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every year.

 Preston Sturges and Billy Wilder are not considered to be the greatest American comedy writer-directors only because of how funny their movies are.
 They understood that the best way for mainstream films to deal with serious subjects was not to make dark, heavy films, but to broach these subjects while making the audience laugh.
 In this course, students analyze how these delicately balanced films were constructed to allow the filmmakers to explore the darker side of life and how filmmakers pushed socially acceptable boundaries while still making commercially viable films for a mainstream audience.
 This counts toward the film genre course requirement for the major.
 Prerequisite: FILM 111.
 Generally offered every third year.